 Two significant changes in expectations for both full time and part time faculty that have occurred since the last program review involve CANVAS, the College’s learning management software (LMS).
 First, all faculty are required to post their syllabus in their course shell on CANVAS.
 Since Fall 2017, that syllabus must conform to the CCC syllabus guidelines.
 Second, all faculty are now expected to use the gradebook function on CANVAS so that students may access their grades at any time.

 As previously noted, SBS employs a variety of delivery methods for courses.
-These methods include, face-to-face classes, hybrid class, ITV classes, and online courses.
+These methods include face-to-face classes, hybrid class, ITV classes, and online courses.

 Release time is not common at CCC.
 Currently, the only SBS faculty member to receive release time is Michele Metcalf.
 She has received three hours per semester of release time to serve as a part time faculty evaluator for CCC.